 Generally, the hearing will take place in public.
-However, the examiner has a discretion in this regard.

-The examination will normally be conducted according to English law and procedure.
+However, the examiner has a discretion in this according to English law and procedure.
 However, a request by the foreign court that the deposition be taken in a certain manner should, if possible, be granted unless it is so contrary to established English procedures that it should not be permitted.